onemoonsci/nmrfxprocessordocs/pages/04.structure/01.basics/01.intro/docs.md

 Generating a structure requires specifying the molecular information, restraints and parameters for the rotational dynamics.
 This can be done by specifying a YAML file and/or a NEF file.
 [YAML](https://en.wikipedia.org/wiki/YAML) files are human readable data files that hava a relatively simple structure without a lot of "fluff".
-Project yaml files are described [below][yamllink].
+Project yaml files are described [below](#yamllink).

-The protocol used for structure calculation proceeds through a seris of [**stages**][stagelink].
+The protocol used for structure calculation proceeds through a seris of [**stages**](#stagelink).
 These stages involve preparation, high temperature dynamics, simulated annealing and low temperature dynamics.
-The stages are predefined in code and have specific values for [Parameters][parameterlink] and [Forces][forcelink].
-The user can adjust any of the parameters in a stage or introduce new stages by adding sections to the [yaml][yamllink] file.
+The stages are predefined in code and have specific values for [Parameters](#parameterlink) and [Forces](#forcelink).
+The user can adjust any of the parameters in a stage or introduce new stages by adding sections to the [yaml](#yamllink) file.